How to Maximize the Entourage Effect:

 Antidepressant Mild sedative Anti-anxiety E) CBG (Cannabigerol)

-CBG is one of the precursors for other cannabinoids like THC.
+cannabigerol, it’s one of the precursors for other cannabinoids like THC.
 It inhibits many effects of THC by producing an opposite effect — blocking the activation of serotonin to reduce the psychoactive side-effects.
 CBG is one of the strongest anti-anxiety cannabinoids found in the cannabis plant.
+Effects of CBG

 Anti-anxiety Adaptogenic (stress reduction) Mild sedative Inhibits some of the effects of THC F) CBN (Cannabinol)

 CBN is a byproduct of THC.
-As THC breaks down, some of it is converted to CBN.
+This means that as THC breaks down, some of it is converted to CBN.
 This cannabinoid is mostly non-psychoactive but will produce some mild psychoactive side-effects in some individuals.

 CBN is more sedative than most other cannabinoids and therefore is excellent for people using cannabis for conditions like insomnia, anxiety, or high stress.